 - All employees in a major outbreak (20 or more cases)

-- The ECE may consider a strategy for periodic testing for asymptomatic individuals with no known exposure, particularly in the setting of moderate, substantial, or high transmission.
+- The ECE may consider a strategy for periodic testing for asymptomatic individuals with no known exposure.

 - When the community is experiencing higher rates of COVID-19 transmission, in light of evolving data on virus variants, PPHD recommends periodic testing include fully vaccinated individuals, if resources allow.